ItsNotYou/git-sync/README.md

 [your credentials are used automatically]
 ```

-Install packages from `requirements.txt` and run the script.
+Step 4: Install packages from `requirements.txt` and run the script.
 ```
 pip install -r requirements.txt python git_sync.py